tedneward/Azgaarnoth/Creatures/Beholderkin.md

 ## Gauth
 A gauth is a hungry, tyrannical beholder-like creature that eats magic and tries to exact tribute from anything weaker than itself.
 Its body is about 4 feet in diameter, with six eyestalks, a central eye (sometimes surrounded by multiple smaller eyes), and four small grasping tentacles near its mouth.
 It has color and texture variations similar to a true beholder.

-***Magical Metabolism.***.
-A gauth can survive on meat but prefers to sustain itself with power drained from magic objects.
+***Magical Metabolism.*** A gauth can survive on meat but prefers to sustain itself with power drained from magic objects.
 If starved of magic for several weeks, it is forced back to its home plane, so it constantly seeks new items to drain.
 A gauth might employ creatures to serve it by bringing it items that provide it with sustenance.

-***Accidental Summoning.***.
-When the ritual to summon a spectator goes wrong, a gauth might push itself through the flawed connection, arriving immediately or several minutes later.
+***Accidental Summoning.*** When the ritual to summon a spectator goes wrong, a gauth might push itself through the flawed connection, arriving immediately or several minutes later.
 It might present itself as a beholder to ignorant creatures in an attempt to intimidate them, or as a spectator to its summoner in order to drain magic items it is expected to guard.

-***Inferior Tyrant.***.
-A beholder usually drives away or kills any gauths that enter its territory, but it might choose to enslave them and use them as lieutenants.
+***Inferior Tyrant.*** A beholder usually drives away or kills any gauths that enter its territory, but it might choose to enslave them and use them as lieutenants.
 Gauths are less xenophobic than beholders, so they might form small clusters and work together, though they're just as likely to ignore each other entirely.

 >### Gauth
 >*Medium aberration, lawful evil*